 Missouri Valley

 Clay courts are a natural choice for players who want to stay healthy and improve their game.
-Because the surface is softer than a standard hard court, it acts as a cushion for your joints, significantly reducing the risk of injury and physical wear.
+Because the surface is softer than a hard court, it acts as a cushion for your joints, significantly reducing the risk of injury and physical wear.
 For those who want to play tennis for a lifetime, clay provides the protection needed to keep the body moving comfortably.

 The surface also changes the pace of play by slowing the ball down after it bounces.
 This gives players more time to think through their strategy and focus on their technique.
 It is especially helpful for beginners, as the extra reaction time makes it easier to practice different strokes and gain confidence on the court.